Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/index.md

 ### Set Target As Unhealthy

 Set the current health status of a target in the load balancer to "unhealthy" in the entire Kong cluster.
+This sets the "unhealthy" status to all addresses resolved by this target.

 This endpoint can be used to manually disable a target and have it stop responding to requests.
-Upstreams only forward requests to healthy nodes, so this call tells Kong to start skipping this target in the ring-balancer algorithm.
+Upstreams only forward requests to healthy nodes, so this call tells Kong to start skipping this target.

 This call resets the health counters of the health checkers running in all workers of the Kong node, and broadcasts a cluster-wide message so that the